Records management with

 - Over 25,000 seats: CHF 400 annually per seat

-360 Documents is operated, maintained and continually improved by 360core and made available via the Internet through a SaaS license.
+360 Documents is operated, maintained and continually improved by 360core and made available exclusively via the Internet through a SaaS license.

 Quick start